Rights and Responsibilities of Students

 Course Evaluations

 At the end of each course, students are asked to evaluate the course and instructor.
-The course evaluation results are given to the instructor, relevant department chairs, dean of students, deputy dean, and dean of the School, and the aggregate results are available for review on the SOM internal website after the grades have been submitted.
+The course evaluation results are given to the instructor, relevant department chairs, dean of students, deputy dean for academic programs, and dean of the school, and the aggregate results are available for review on the SOM internal website after the grades have been submitted.

 Community Policies